+If you are compiling and linking in separate steps, make sure that any

-If the optional profdir argument is specified, the compiler will create a profile directory at the specified location The data stored in the profile directory can be used either by tcov(1) or by the compiler with - xprofile=use:profdir.
+The program is optimized by using the execution frequency data previously generated and saved in the feedback files written by a previous execution of the program compiled with -xprofile=collect.
+Except for the -xprofile option, the source files and other compiler options must be exactly the same as those used for the compilation that created the compiled program that generated the feedback file.
+The same version of the compiler must be used for both the collect build and the use build as well.
+If compiled with -xprofile=collect:profdir, the same profile directory name profdir must be used in the optimizing compilation: - xprofile=use:profdir.
+See also -xprofile_ircache for speeding up compilation between collect and use phases. tcov[: profdir] Instrument object files for basic block coverage analysis using tcov(1).
+If the optional profdir argument is specified, the compiler will create a profile directory at the specified location The data stored in the profile directory can be used either by tcov(1) or by the compiler with - xprofile=use: profdir .
 If the optional profdir pathname is omitted, a profile directory will be created when the profiled program is executed.
-The data stored in the profile directory can only be used by tcov(1).
-The location of the profile directory can be controlled using environment variables SUN PROFDATA and SUN PROFDATA DIR.
+The data stored in the profile directory can be used by tcov(1).
+The location of the profile directory can be controlled using environment variables SUN_PROFDATA and SUN_PROFDATA_DIR.
 If the location specified by profdir is not an absolute pathname, it is interpreted at compilation time relative to the current working directory at the time of compilation.
 If profdir is specified for any object file, the same location must be specified for all object files in the same program.
 The directory whose location is specified by profdir must be accessible from all machines where the profiled program is to be executed.
 The profile directory should not be deleted until its contents are no longer needed, because data stored there by the compiler cannot be restored except by recompilation.

-If object files for one or more programs are compiled with xprofile=tcov:/test/profdata, a directory named /test/ profdata.profile will be created by the compiler and used to store data describing the profiled object files.
+If object files for one or more programs are compiled with - xprofile=tcov:/test/profdata, a directory named /test/ profdata.profile will be created by the compiler and used to store data describing the profiled object files.
 The same directory will also be used at execution time to store execution data associated with the profiled object files.